2024 Gathering & Annual Sessions

 Check in time is 3 pm.
 We can’t give you your key before 3 pm on your arrival day; but you’re welcome to join us at the camp before then.
 The housekeeping staff will be getting your room ready.

 Check in is at the Registrar’s table in the Bishop Haynes Room adjacent to the Lounge (see map); see the hours posted there.
 If you will be arriving after dinner, please let the Registrar know ahead of time so you can make arrangements to get your key.

 Check out time is 10 am.
 Please return your keys to the Front Desk by 10am on the day of your departure.
 We will be charged a $25 fee for keys returned after 10am.

 Things to Bring

-- Instruments and musicians needed for the Faith and No Practice Band & Jammin’ Under the Trees.
+- Musicians & Instruments needed for: the Faith & No Practice Band, Jammin’ on the Benches.

 - Documents-In-Advance (DIAs) for Annual Sessions.
 See Business Page>

 - If you’re staying in the Dorms: bring your own linens and towels.
 A comfy mattress topper would be a bonus.

 - All Youth under age 18 and/or in high school must have a parent, guardian, or adult sponsor in attendance at the Gathering during their entire stay.

 - Youth are expected to participate fully in the Youth Program.